 Sensing and Imaging Applications

 In addition to contributing fundamental understanding of the metallo-DNAzymes, we have also been at the forefront in their applications as sensing and imaging agents for environmental monitoring and medical diagnosis.(1c-f,11).
 Selective agents for metal ions and other targets such as toxins and cancer biomarkers are very useful in environmental monitoring, cellular imaging, and medical diagnostics.
 Despite much effort, few such agents are commercially available.
+For example, >60,000 papers have been published on metal ion sensors alone, and yet commercially available metal sensors are limited to only a few.
 We have identified challenges in both fundamental sciences and in technological developments and have made significant progresses in meeting these challenges.

 In fundamental sciences, designing selective agents based on a single class of molecules for a broad range of targets with high sensitivity and selectivity remains a significant challenge.
 Most processes are on a trial and error basis where success in designing agents for one target (e.g., one metal ion) can be difficult to translate into success in designing agents for other targets (many other metal ions).
 To overcome these obstacles, we need to develop general strategies to: